fltk/fltk/README.Wayland.txt

   compositor is available;
 - if FLTK_BACKEND has another value, the library stops with error.

+On pure Wayland systems without the X11 headers and libraries, FLTK can be built with its Wayland backend only (see below).

  2.1 Configuration
 ------------------

-* Configure-based build can be performed as follows:
+   2.1.1 Configure-based build can be performed as follows:
 Once after "git clone", create the configure file : autoconf -f

 Prepare build with :
-  ./configure --enable-wayland [--enable-shared]
+  ./configure --enable-wayland
+Add  --disable-x11  to build FLTK for Wayland-only (no x11 backend).

 Build with :
   make

-* CMake-based build can be performed as follows: cmake -S <path-to-source> -B <path-to-build> -DCMAKE_BUILD_TYPE=Release -DOPTION_USE_WAYLAND=1
+   2.1.2 CMake-based build can be performed as follows: cmake -S <path-to-source> -B <path-to-build> -DCMAKE_BUILD_TYPE=Release -DOPTION_USE_WAYLAND=1

   cd <path-to-build>; make